stichtingsem/functional-overview/README.md

  Documents | description
 -----------|---
  [Services](/services)  |  Description of the services that can be provided by any or all participants.
- [Roles](/roles)     |  Description of roles that exist to perform actions in and across the services.
+ [Roles](/roles)     |  Description of roles that exist to perform actions in and across the [services](/services).
- [Processes](/processes) |  High level functional areas that are used to break down the key exchanges of data across services in the ecosystem.
- [Use Cases](/use-cases) |  Description of a smaller step within a process to allow for functional and technical design, testing and validation.
+ [Use Cases](/use-cases) |  Description of high level processes, and then smaller steps within a process to allow for functional and technical design, testing and validation.

 ## Process for making changes